On This Page

 Enterprise RAG Workflows

 Document ingestion for LLM-based processing pipelines is the most visible external adoption signal.
-The RAGChain documentation selects Deepdoctection alongside Meta's Nougat as a supported OCR option for retrieval-augmented generation systems.
+The RAGChain documentation selects Deepdoctection alongside Meta's Nougat as a supported OCR option for RAG systems.
 The transparent, swappable pipeline architecture makes it practical for teams that need to audit or replace individual components without rebuilding the full ingestion stack.
 For broader context on RAG-oriented data extraction approaches, see the AI Data Extraction guide.

-Academic Research Applications
+Academic and Research Applications

 Scientific article processing, historical document archives, and reproducible research workflows benefit from the modular architecture and full traceability.
 Researchers can substitute detection, OCR, and classification models independently, and the eval module provides standardized metrics for comparing configurations.
 The dd-datasets sub-package supports dataset management for training and evaluation workflows.